The logical strength of B\"uchi's decidability theorem: Introduction

 Typical proofs of B\"uchi's theorem make use of automata on infinite words.
 B\"uchi's original argument involved obtaining a complementation theorem for nondeterministic word automata: for each such automaton $\Aa$, there is another automaton $\Bb$ which accepts a given word exactly if $\Aa$ does not.
 Thanks to the complementation theorem, an \mso formula can be inductively translated into an equivalent nondeterministic automaton.
 At that point, checking satisfiability of the formula becomes a matter of elementary combinatorics.
 Another approach to decidability of \mso was presented by Shelah in~\cite{shelah1975}.
 Shelah's ``composition method'' is automata-free, but is similar to B\"uchi's proof in one important respect: both use a restricted form of Ramsey's Theorem.

 McNaughton~\cite{mcn1966} showed that an infinite word automaton can be determinised, though at the cost of allowing automata with a more general acceptance condition than B\"uchi's.
 Since deterministic automata are easy to complement, this again gives the translation of formulae to automata and thus decidability of \mso.
 To the best of our knowledge all determinisation proofs known from the literature rely on either a restricted form of Ramsey's Theorem or a restricted form of K\"onig's Lemma.
+The former appears for example in the algebraic approach described in~\cite{PinPerrin}; the latter is used here, see Section~\ref{sec:ind-to-det}.

 It is natural to ask how the various proofs of B\"uchi's theorem and related results compare to one another.
 For instance, is determinisation of word automata an ``essentially stronger'' result than complementation?
 Also, is the use of mildly nonconstructive principles \`a la Ramsey or K\"onig unavoidable?